 Another piece of motivation for me to make this project was the fact that I would learn how to use AWS Lambda, the Alexa Skills Kit, and just the Alexa interface in general.
 My family enjoys programming for fun, and I enjoy learning more about the code.
-The constant problems to troubleshoot are difficult to solve, but they make me think, which I believe is very important.
+The constant problems to troubleshoot were difficult to solve, but they made me think, which I believe is very important.
 It’s necessary to challenge yourself as much as possible to push yourself to be the best you can be.
 I challenged myself to complete this project, and that is exactly what I managed to do.

 What it does

 This is an engaging skill geared towards children working on learning addition.
 It is meant to be provide fun and helpful math review by presenting a scenario.
 The user is an agent, and "Captain Alex" gives the user math problems to work towards catching three robbers.
 By getting a question right, the user gets a point, and if a question is answered incorrectly, one of the robbers escapes.
 This method is used instead of losing lives, and meant to keep the user engaged in the activity.

 How I built Robbery Math